Terms / Policies / Procedures

 Please be aware that children will be kept outside through light rain/drizzle.
 Campers will only be moved inside when rain is heavy, or thunder and lightning are present.
 The campers will rotate throughout the YMCA building, pavilion, and tent areas.

 LOST AND FOUND

-Lost and Found is located next to the camp bathrooms.
+Lost and found is located next to the storage PODS.
 This area will be organized by the type of item lost in labeled bins.
 Due to the large number of campers and the volume of items that are found not labeled, lost items are only kept for one week.
-Group counselors will encourage campers to look through lost and found items before the end of each week.
+Parents will need to check the lost and found; children will not be able to go through the lost and found.
 Labeling all your campers’ personal items with name and group number will help us in being able to distribute such items directly to groups and not to the lost and found area.
 Please do not send new/expensive items, especially towels to camp.
-Any items not claimed from Lost and Found each Friday, will be discarded by 6 pm.
+Any items not claimed from Lost and Found each Friday, will be discarded by 6:00PM

 CELL PHONE POLICY

 Cell phones are strictly prohibited at camp for the safety and security of the campers.
 Cell phones that are found will be confiscated from the camper and brought to the camp office.
 Parents may pick them up from the camp office at pick up.